viorble/Lecture-Database/ch07_introduction_to_SQL.md

 ```

 # FROM Clause Options
-- The FROM clause of the query specifies the table or tables from which the data is to be retrieved
+- The FROM clause specifies table(s) which is involved
-- Only columns in the table specified in the FROM clause are available throughout the rest of the query
+- Only columns in tables in FROM clause are available throughout the rest of the query
 - Multiple tables must be combined using a type of JOIN operation

 # ORDER BY Clause Options